TLCFEM/suanPan-manual/docs/Library/Integrator/BatheExplicit.md

 set pure_elastic
 ```

-to speed uop the computation.
+to speed up the computation.